9 Tactics From Winning Brands to Stay Top-Of-Mind Today

 More stats from the GlobalWebIndex reveal that 43% of consumers find it reassuring to hear from the brands they know and trust.
 In particular, 56% are “pleased to hear about brands taking actions like making donations of goods and services.”

 For the most part, customers want to be affiliated with brands that match their lifestyles and principles.
-Combining unique voice and customer connections with genuine efforts to help, brands can make marketing in the time of COVID-19 an opportunity for connecting the world around them and improving the future.
+Combining unique voice and customer connections with genuine efforts to help, brands can make marketing during COVID-19 an opportunity for connecting the world around them and improving the future.